 Because Trust Deeds are designed top help with unsecured debts, secured loans which use an asset as collateral won't be eligible to be included.
 There are some common examples below.

-If you do have secured loans, it's important to remember that you will be expected to keep up with payments even after you enter into a Trust Deed.
+If you do owe money to a secured creditor, it's important to remember that you will be expected to keep up with payments even after you enter into a Trust Deed.
 Additionally, debts like court fines and student loans cannot typically be included in the arrangement, but you should consult with a debt advisor to be sure.

 Applying for a Trust Deed in Scotland involves going through a structured application process.
-Here are the key steps:
+Here are the key steps you should expert:

-Seek advice from a qualified debt advisor or debt charity.
+Seek free debt advice from a qualified debt advisor or debt charity.
 They will assess your financial situation and help you determine whether a Trust Deed is the right solution for you.

 Choose an Insolvency Practitioner who will act as your Trustee.
 They will help you create a Trust Deed proposal that fits your unique financial circumstances, taking into account your assets, debts, and disposable income.